 Irregular bleeding / periods / menstrual irregularity

-Irregular Periods and Menstrual Bleeding: Understanding the Causes and Finding Answers
+Irregular Periods and Menstrual Bleeding: What’s Going On?

-Your menstrual cycle is often called a “vital sign” — a key indicator of your body’s overall health.
-So when your periods become unpredictable, unusually light, heavy, or prolonged, it’s important to listen.
+Your period is often called a “vital sign” — a key indicator of your overall health.
+So when your periods become irregular, light, heavy or long, listen up.

-Irregular periods are common and can happen for many reasons, especially at different life stages.
-But if your cycle is becoming a source of stress, pain, or confusion, you don’t have to navigate it alone.
+Irregular periods are common and can happen at any stage of life.
+But if your cycle is causing you stress, pain or confusion, you don’t have to go it alone.

 At Happiher, we take menstrual health seriously.
-As a private gynaecologist in London, I help women find the causes of irregular bleeding — and create personalised treatment plans that respect your health, goals, and peace of mind.
+As a private gynaecologist in London, I help women find the cause of irregular bleeding — and create personalised treatment plans that respect your health, goals and peace of mind.

 Menstrual irregularity covers a wide range of changes to your cycle, including:

-• Cycles that are consistently shorter than 21 days or longer than 35 days
+• Cycles under 21 days or over 35 days

 • Missed periods (amenorrhoea)